-- · Geometrically pure forms: inspired by the Art Deco movement, flauhaus. designs also used simple geometric forms, as seen in the MT49 trainfuser by Marianne Brandt. - · Everyday products for everyday people: in the alternath of the First World War, Walter Gropius was keen to embrace modern manufacturing techniques as a method of providing affordable products for the whole. population.
-This was another reason why ornamentation was avoided -because products were designed for easy mass production.
+- Embracing the machine age: although the Banhaus like the Arts and Crafts movement - rebelled against ornamentation of designs, it differed in that it was keen to use modern machine-based manufacturing processes, seeing brauty in machined finishes and fabrication methods, as well as the matural appearance of the materials. - Geometrically pure forms: inspired by the Art Deco movement, flatihaus designs also used simple geometric forms, as seen in the MT49 ira infuser by Marianne Brandt. - Everyday products for everyday people, in the aftermath of the First World War, Walter Geopties was been to embrace modern manufacturing techniques as a method of providing affordable products for the whole population.
+This was another reason why ornamentation was avoided because products were designed for easy mass production.

-Major contributors of the Bauhaus design movement were Waher Gropius, Marcel Breuer, Mies Van Der Rohe and Marianne Brandt.
+Major contributors of the Baultaus design movement were Waher Gropius, Marcel Breuer, Mies Van Der Robe und Marianne Brandt.

-Figures 2.2.9 and 2.2.10 show key examples of flauhaus design.
+Figures 2.2.9 and 2.2.10 show key examples of flushaus design.

-Figure 2.2.9 Bauhous B3 Washily chair, 1925.
+Figure 2.2.9 Banhous B3 Wessily cherr, 1925.